-MELBOURNE DUI ACCIDENT ATTORNEYS
+MELBOURNE DUI ACCIDENT LAWYER

 Criminal drunk driving-DUI charges are brought by the State of Florida on behalf of the people of the state.
 Criminal penalties for drunk driving/DUI are intended to punish the accused for engaging in a dangerous, socially unacceptable behavior.
 Penalties for drunk driving-DUI in Florida may include jail time, fines, and probation.